 North Carolina is allowed to not allow for an administrative decision, right?
 Not if North Carolina wants to follow 42 CFR 455.23 is its entirety.

 42 CFR 455.23 also states:

-Posted on March 14, 2013, in DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Medicaid, Medicaid Appeals, NCGS 108C-7, Prepayment Review and tagged Administrative Law Judge, Centers for Medicare and Medicaid Services, DHHS, DMA, Medicaid, North Carolina, Prepayment, Recovery Audit Contractor.
+Posted on March 14, 2013, in Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Medicaid, Medicaid Appeals, NC DHHS, NCGS 108C-7, Prepayment Review and tagged Administrative Law Judge, Centers for Medicare and Medicaid Services, DMA, Medicaid, NC DHHS, North Carolina, Prepayment, Recovery Audit Contractor.
 Bookmark the permalink.
 Leave a comment.